CDO Technical Steering Committee

 Mitre

-Cory Hall is a Group Leader, Project Leader, and Principal Cybersecurity Engineer at the MITRE Corporation.
-He leads research teams that are developing capabilities for cyber-domain analysis, such as semantic ontologies, creating machine learning applications for studying cybercrime data, and developing new forensic examination methods.
-He serves on the board of Project VIC International and leads the volunteer team (projectvic.org).
-He also serves on the boards of the Tagliatella School of Engineering at the University of New Haven.
+Cory Hall is a technologist and board member at Project VIC International, a US-based charity that discovers, creates, evaluates, and transitions technologies to the law enforcement community for use to find and rescue children from sexual exploitation (projectvic.org).
+Formerly he was a Group Leader, Project Leader, and Principal Cybersecurity Engineer at the MITRE Corporation where he led research teams to develop capabilities for cyber-domain analysis, to create machine learning applications for studying cybercrime data, and to develop new digital forensic examination methods.
 He has an MS in cybersecurity and a BS in information technology.
 He is a member of several INTERPOL-led digital investigative groups, as well as the American Academy of Forensic Science, the Digital Forensic Research Workshop, and other organizations.
 Cory previously led several cybersecurity teams at Lockheed Martin, following earlier roles in cybersecurity and systems engineering roles.
 Cory served as a musician and systems technician in the US Army.
-Since 2017, Cory’s contributions to this community have centered on establishing governance, allocating resources, encouraging adoption, and fostering community involvement.
+Since 2017, Cory’s contributions to this community have centered on governance and resource management, adding new application domain ontologies, and fostering community involvement and adoption initiatives.

 Vice-Chair, Gov Participant